KadenSan/Cloud-Security-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the load balancer can accept connections from the Internet.
+Only the load balancer and the jump box can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 * 10.10.0.4
 * 10.10.0.6
 * 10.10.0.7